doitintl/ignite-gke/README.md

 Out take on running Apache Ignite in GKE properly.

-Main difference compared to the official [guide](https://apacheignite.readme.io/docs/google-cloud-deployment):
+The main differences to the official [guide](https://apacheignite.readme.io/docs/google-cloud-deployment):

 * Switch to SSD PD since Apache Ignite quickly becomes IO bound
 * WAL is kept on the same disk as the main data -